NordicSemiconductor/asset-tracker-cloud-aws-js/features/CellGeolocationnRFCloud.feature.md

 # nRF Cloud Cell Geolocation

-> Optionally, cell locations can be resolved using the nRF Cloud API
+> Resolve device geo location through the cell it is connected to using the nRF
+> Cloud API.

 > Note: nRF Cloud's geolocation API does not distinguish between different
 > network modes.